 Save Energy with Lighting

-The EPA estimates that a typical household would save $80 each year by
+converted to light.
+The EPA estimates that a typical household would save more

-You won't have to replace them for about 5 years!
+LED lightbulbs in hard-to-reach fixtures.
+You won't have to replace them

-Dust can cut light output by a much as 25%.
+bulbs clean.
+Dust can cut light output by as much as 25%.